John Walson Sr.

 In the early 1940’s, John Walson was employed by the Pennsylvania Power & Light (PP&L) Company, and he and his wife Margaret opened a GE appliance store in Mahanoy City, Pennsylvania in 1945.
 In 1947 the Walsons began selling and repairing television sets at their store, but it was impossible to receive the three Philadelphia network stations because the town was surrounded by mountains.
 Mr. Walson decided to build an antenna tower near his store’s warehouse on top of a nearby mountain and run a cable from the antenna to the warehouse so he could demonstrate the new televisions.
 He would drive potential customers in his car from his shop, up the mountain to his warehouse and demonstrate the TVs.

-In June 1948, that line was extended on utility poles to the Walsons' appliance store.
-Along the way, several families were connected to his community antenna system.
-Three television sets were displayed in the window of the store.
-Many people congregated in front of the store to view either channel 3, 6, or 10 from Philadelphia.
-As a result, a new industry was started in America.
+In June of 1948, Mr. Walson struck a deal with PP&L and attached the cable line on electric utility poles, running it down the mountain to his appliance store.
+Along the way, several homes were connected to this new “community antenna system”.
+People gathered to see the television sets in the window of the store showing channels 3, 6, and 10 from Philadelphia and wanted to get connected to the antenna.
+As a result, the cable TV industry was started in America.